Nomad-Solutions/dev-env/README.md

 export default tseslint.config(
 	config,
 );
 ```

 ### lint-staged
-After installation, you can extend this lint-staged config by adding the following to your own lint-staged config:
+After installation, you can extend this lint-staged config by adding the following to your own `lint-staged.config`:

 ```javascript
 // lint-staged.config.mjs